-I agree to abide by all of the contents in the BridgePrep Academy Student/Parent Handbook and the M-DCPS Code of Student Conduct.
+I agree to abide by all the contents in the BridgePrep Academy Student/Parent Handbook and the M-DCPS Code of Student Conduct.

-Name of Student: Teacher: Grade:
+Name of Student:

+Teacher: Grade:

+Signature of Parent/Guardian Date

+Signature of Parent/Guardian Date

 You must fill out a compliance form for every child registered at BridgePrep Academy Charter School and submit it to each child's teacher.